computer-assistance/bonusly-leaderboard/readme.md

  5. Create a new Laravel application key by using the php artisan generate 'php artisan key:generate' - it is automatically added to the .env file
  6. Add your bonusly API key (mentioned in Preliminaries 2. above) to this line in the .env file | BONUSLY_TOKEN=null (Replace null with your Bonusly API key - no spaces between BONUSLY_TOKEN= and the key!)
+ 7. a) An SQL database of somekind
+      Sqlite
+      Laravel ships with Sqlite and configuring it is very simple.
+      1. Go to the /database directory
+      2. Create a file called bonusly.sqlite (you can call it what you like but have to change the name in the name to your chosen name in the next step)
+      Mysql
+      1. Log into Mysq
+      2. Use the create database command - create database bonusly
+ 7. b) Configuring that database

 Once you have done that then you can either use pho artisan serve and go to 127.0.0.1:8000 or localhost:8000 (php artisan default port) to see the project or if you're using Linux/Apache then follow this link for instructions on how to add a new virtualhost (which means how to add a new website really!) https://httpd.apache.org/docs/2.4/vhosts/examples.html